abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ![](./two-factor-auth-2.png)

-**Step 3 - Save the recovery codes for later use in case of unable to log in by verifying the QR code:**
+**Step 3 - Save the recovery codes for later use in case of not being able to login by verifying the QR code:**

 ![](./two-factor-auth-3.png)

-You can disable the two-factor authentication and reset the Authenticator App anytime you want, by just disabling the two-factor authentication or resetting the authenticator:
+You can disable the two-factor authentication and reset the Authenticator App anytime you want, just by disabling the two-factor authentication or resetting the authenticator:

 ![](./reset-authenticator.png)

 ### Upgrade Blazorise to v1.2.3

 Upgraded the [Blazorise](https://blazorise.com/) library to v1.2.3 for Blazor UI.
-If you are are upgrading your project to v7.3.0, please ensure that all Blazorise-related packages are using v1.2.3 in your application.
+If you are upgrading your project to v7.3.0, please ensure that all the Blazorise-related packages are using v1.2.3 in your application.
 Otherwise, you might get errors due to incompatible versions.

 ### CMS Kit: Module Entity Extensions

 Module entity extension system is a high-level extension system that allows you to define new properties for existing entities of the dependent modules.
-ABP Framework and ABP Commercial use this system to allow the developers to extend entities in different modules.
+ABP Framework and ABP Commercial use this system to allow developers to extend entities in different modules.

 In this version, Module Entity Extension support has been added for the CMS Kit Pro module.